Hyannis Harbor Hawks: The 1980s

 The Mets made the playoffs five times in the 1980s, reaching the championship series twice, but coming up short both times.
-The 1980 Mets boasted league batting champ Brick Smith, who hit at a .391 clip.
+The 1980 Mets boasted league batting champ and CCBL Hall of Famer Brick Smith, who hit at a .391 clip.
 With a club that included future major league player and Boston Red Sox manager John Farrell, the 1982 Mets reached the title series but were swept by Chatham.

 In 1987, Hyannis was led by a pair of CCBL Hall of Famers in pitcher Pat Hope and future major league all-star Robin Ventura.
 Hope set a league record with 11 victories, and hurled a perfect game against Wareham, while Ventura batted .370 and was the league's Outstanding Pro Prospect.
 The 1987 team also included slugger Albert "Joey" Belle, who went on to hit 381 major league home runs.
 The 1989 Mets were skippered by CCBL Hall of Famer Ed Lyons, and featured league Outstanding Pro Prospect and future Philadelphia Phillies all-star pitcher Tyler Green, but the club was again swept in the title series, this time by Y-D.